GoeranBecker/MasterMind/notes.md

     - a given color combination of pins which needs to be cracked
 - guess:
     - a given color combination by the Codebreaker
+- answer:
+    - marks the perfect and imperfect pins of a guess

+- perfect:
+    - a pin with the right color in the right place
+- imperfect:
+    - a pin with the right color but in the wrong place
 - pin:
     - a single pin inside of a code
 - slot